 Jeff Tomberlin, PhD, in awe of BSF biology

-A ground breaking technology we developed was the food waste preserving technique using probiotics.
+A ground breaking technology JMGreen developed was the food waste preserving technique using probiotics.
 During the day to day operation, the biggest challenge we faced was the inconsistent food waste amount coming in the facility everyday.
 With the designed handling capacity of 200 tons per day (believe or not, it's not even covering a district of Beijing), the variation of actual collection is huge!
-Some days we can only collect 50 tons, and the following day there will be over 200 tons.
-It won't be wise to keep the colony at 200 tons level as we might not be getting enough food for the larvae for the most time, but we can't keep it too low as if there were too many food waste came in, we don't have enough larvae for the food, and the food will rot if not being processed in a timely manner.
+Some days the site can only collect 50 tons, and the following day there will be over 200 tons.
+It won't be wise to keep the colony at 200 tons level as they might not be getting enough food for the larvae for the most time, but they can't keep it too low as if there were too many food waste came in, they don't have enough larvae for the food, and the food will rot if not being processed in a timely manner.
 So creating a buffer between waste collection and larval production is a critical segment in the flow design.
-Now we have created a bank of food waste, sitting there ready for use for feeding, depending on what's needed for the larval stock.
+Now they have created a bank of food waste, sitting there ready for use for feeding, depending on what's needed for the larval stock.

-Like running any factories, labor cost is the biggest concern comes down to operation, and this factory, thanks for the automation we developed, only have 6 labors plus 2 floor managers.
+Like running any factories, labor cost is the biggest concern comes down to operation, and this factory, thanks for the automation JM Green developed, only have 6 labors plus 2 floor managers.
 All machines in this factory are custom made to fit the local situation of Beijing, for example, the complex contamination of the waste (plastic bags, broken glass, even false teeth, etc.).
-The automation level is still improving thanks for the strong collaboration.
+The automation level is still improving.

 So, one of my initial posts was about the colony paper Sheppard and I published in the early 2000 (see post below on colony).
 In that particular paper, we described how we included artificial plants for flies to land on and “lek.”

 A lek can be defined as a behavior where a group of male insects (same species) aggregate and mating with females that enter the site (https://www.amentsoc.org/insects/glossary/terms/lek).